Survivorship: Health Concerns After Allogenic Transplant

-A transplant can also have a big impact on emotional, spiritual and practical well-being.
+A transplant can also have a big impact on emotional, spiritual, and practical well-being.
 Changes in income and employment status can cause financial concerns for you and your family.
 It is essential to maintain your health insurance after transplant.
 This can be difficult if you are unable to work.
 Transplant recipients can also be at risk for depression, anxiety, sleep disturbances, and post-traumatic stress.
 Talk to your providers if you are experiencing any distress.

 Sexual health can be impacted by changes in hormone levels, causing intimate relationship challenges.
 You may also be dealing with changes in your relationships with friends and family.
 This is all normal and your team is there to support you.
-Continue to work with your transplant team and transplant social worker if you are experiencing insurance issues, financial distress, loss of interest in usual activities, relationship changes, sexual difficulties or other practical challenges in your life after transplant.
+Continue to work with your transplant team and transplant social worker if you are experiencing insurance issues, financial distress, loss of interest in usual activities, relationship changes, sexual difficulties, or other practical challenges in your life after transplant.

 During the first 100 days:

-- During the first 100 days after allogeneic transplant, you will be closely monitored and have frequent visits with your transplant team.
+- During the first 100 days after an allogeneic transplant, you will be closely monitored and have frequent visits with your transplant team.
 Don’t hesitate to contact your transplant team with any concerns.

 - During the time that you are immunocompromised, you should not see other healthcare providers, such as dentists and gynecologists, without first discussing this with your transplant team.